openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 ===========

 .. meta:
-    frontend_status: Partly
+    frontend_status: Done

-Import path is a string literal---represented as a combination of the slash character '/' and a sequence alpha-numeric characters---that determines how an imported compilation unit must be placed.
+Import path is a string literal---represented as a combination of the slash character '``/``' and a sequence alpha-numeric characters---that determines how an imported compilation unit must be placed.

-The slash character '/' is used in import paths irrespective of the host system.
+The slash character '``/``' is used in import paths irrespective of the host system.
 The backslash character is not used in this context.

 In most file systems, an import path looks like a file path. *Relative* (see below) and *non-relative* import paths have different *resolutions* that map